 Several tests are used to diagnose osteosarcoma.
 They include:

 X-rays are used to see if the cancer has spread to other parts of the bone.

 A CT scan of the chest is used to see if osteosarcoma has spread to the lungs.

 Osteosarcoma is usually described as either localized or metastatic.

 Prognosis depends on several factors:

-Patients with certain inherited syndromes or genetic conditions may be at risk for future cancers and need additional follow-up care.
+Patients with certain inherited syndromes or genetic conditions may be at risk for future cancers.
+They may need other follow-up care.

-Overall, most survivors of osteosarcoma who undergo amputation or limb-sparing surgery do well over time.
-They report good physical function and quality of life.
-Follow-up care is important to ensure continued mobility.
-Patients should have an annual exam to check musculoskeletal function.
+Your child should have an annual exam to check muscle and bone function.
 It is important to make sure that there are no ongoing problems.
-Uneven limb length, changes in gait, joint issues, or other problems can cause chronic pain or disability.
-These issues must be identified and properly addressed.
+Uneven limb length, changes in the way your child walks, joint issues, or other problems can cause chronic pain or disability.

-Survivors of bone cancer tend to be less active than the general public.
+Survivors of bone cancer tend to be less active.
 Regular exercise is important to maintain health, fitness, and physical function.
-This is particularly important for patients who have undergone limb-sparing resection or amputation.
+This is quite important for patients who have had limb-sparing surgery or amputation.

-Survivors treated with systemic chemotherapy or radiation should be monitored for acute and late effects of therapy.
-Potential problems due to treatment may include hearing loss, heart problems, kidney damage, and secondary cancers.
+Survivors treated with chemotherapy or radiation should be monitored for late effects of therapy.